jvgiordano/OSSMM-Version-1/docs/_pages/final-assembly.md

 <br>

-Under typical circumstances the tension should hold this loose end in place.
-However, over time it may come loose with repeated use.
-We leave it to the user to choose if they would like to employ additional methods to secure it.
-We present two feasible options:

-*1. Create a new seam using a basic sewing kit.*
-*2. Use a standard quality stapler with paper staples.*

-The stapler is the preferred method.
-When done properly with a quality stapler, staples are virtually invisible and are not felt at all.
-Staples should be done with the legs initially pointing towards the interior of the bead, that is towards the head area.
-When closed properly, the staple legs will clinch back outward, facing away from the head area.

 Under normal circumstances, tension should hold this loose end in place.
 However, it may come loose with repeated use.
 We leave it to the user to decide if they would like to employ additional methods to secure the band.
 We propose